BakhtiarAhmed41/BakhtiarAhmed41/README.md

 ## Hi, I'm Bakhtiar Ahmed

-I'm a Software Engineer, graduated from NED University of Engineering & Technology, with a strong focus on building scalable, efficient, and user-centric digital solutions.
+A Software Engineer, graduated from NED University of Engineering & Technology, with a strong focus on building scalable, efficient, and user-centric digital solutions.

 ### 🔹 Areas of Interest
 - Programming